codeclubiittp/Adobe-InterIIT-TechMeet-14.0/README.md

 ### Use of Lama-Inpainting
 To overcome the limitations inherent in the standard implementation, we extensively optimized the [Lama-Inpainting](https://github.com/advimman/lama) repository for integration into our AI workflow.
-This involved substantial architectural and code-level modifications, culminating in the creation of a dedicated GitHub repository to maintain and document our enhanced version.
+This involved substantial code-level modifications, culminating in the creation of a dedicated GitHub repository to maintain and document our enhanced version.

 ---